hvpham-yorku/project-meetmerge/README.md

 # MeetMerge

+As our lives get busier, many of us need schedules to make sure we complete our work and complete our goals on time.
+However, even those schedules can quickly become disorganized!
 MeetMerge is a web application that helps coordinate meetings by merging multiple Calendly or Google Calendar share links to determine overlapping availability.
 It can generate a new Calendly event or even autofill a LettuceMeet event based on the merged schedule.

 ## Features